SV592/repo_pipeline/README.md

     ```

 You will see a progress bar in your console.
 Any errors or detailed logs will be written to `pipeline_failures.log`.
-Upon successful completion, a summary message will be printed to the console.

 Project Structure
 -----------------